 At the Canopy Farms greenhouse, 5 Abbey Road in Brunswick (next door to Tao Yuan restaurant)

 When do I pick up?

-Pick up will be on Wednesdays from 4-6 pm.
-The Late Fall 2020 session runs from Oct 28 to Dec 30.
+Pick up is on Wednesdays from 4-6 pm.
 In the case of bad weather, we’ll shift the pick up day as needed.

 What will I get?

 Each week you’ll receive a bag of whatever we’re currently growing at the farm.
 This will usually be an assortment of 3-4 different veggies.
 You can expect to receive a lot of greens– lettuce, kale, salad mixes, Asian greens, and more.
 We’ll also include herbs and fruiting crops (such as cucumbers or peppers, for example) as they’re available.
 The value of each share will vary throughout the session depending on availability; some weeks may be lighter than others, but that means you can expect extra bounty in weeks to come!

 The majority of produce will come from our greenhouse right here in Brunswick.
 We may occasionally feature items from our partners at Kaskolos Sea Vegetables, an aquaponics farm located on the Gorham campus of the University of Southern Maine.

 What is aquaponics?

 Aquaponics is the synthesis of aquaculture (growing fish) and hydroponics (growing plants without soil).
 In aquaponics, the grower manages the cycle of fish waste, helpful bacteria, and plants to create a balanced, living system in which the nutrients from fish waste feed plants, and in turn, plants filter water to return to the fish.